 Another Scenic Route

 Bodø certainly is a charming town even though it's quite provincial.
-If you decide to visit it, definitely head to Saltstraumen and the Aviation Museum but I guess one day is quite sufficient to see the town.
+If you decide to visit it, definitely head to Saltstraumen and the Aviation Museum.

 Have you ever experienced a journey like this?
 Tell me all about it!